HHSIDEAlab/mlvs/README.md

 1. The Code
 -----------

-A string that complies with this specification shall be formatted as follows:
+A string that adheres to the convention shall be formatted as follows:

     [TWO-LETTER-STATE-CODE]-[THREE-LETTER-LICENSE-TYPE-CODE]-[LICENSE-NUMBER]